 Community papers often have cheap rates for advertising, and school publications almost always have free or discounted advertising rates for student organizations.
-If you can afford the rates, taking out an ad in a newspaper or radio station can be a great way to advertise an event or draw attention to your member of Congress’s Darfur legislative record.
+If you can afford the rates, taking out an ad in a newspaper or radio station can be a great way to advertise an event or draw attention to your member of Congress’s record.

 Radio is not always common for STAND chapters to utilize, but always keep it in mind.
-Tech-savvy chapters could record ads and send them in mp3 form to a local public radio station.
+Tech-savvy chapters could record ads and send them in to a local public radio station.
 Record public service announcements or speeches from your events and send them on to a radio station.
-Keep it in mind that many schools have their own radio stations that would love to cover the events or initiatives of student organizations.
+Keep in mind that many schools have their own radio stations that would love to cover the events or initiatives of student organizations.